cparrapa/micropythonlibs/README.md

 New components and examples are always welcome!

 * blocks folder is for examples that work in webcode.
 This will help beginners to do transition.
 The idea is to have for every example both text and block versions.

+The best version of MicroPython to use the control is v1.19.

+The most recent version of MicroPython (v1.22) has problems handling Modes widget changes but has good update on the OLED library for using elipses.